What To Do When You Live With Someone With Anxiety

 More than one in three Americans have said that the current pandemic has had a serious impact on their mental health, with 31% of people saying their coronavirus anxiety is keeping them up at night, according to a poll by PiplSay.
+Anxiety and stress due to the COVID-19 pandemic has also spiked in Canadians, according to Health Canada.
 If you are quarantined with someone who's coping with an anxiety disorder — especially one that's flaring up right now — you might feel unsure about how you can best help.
 Is it better to give them some space?
 To get more involved?

 Perhaps counterintuitively, the first thing you should do is to check in with yourself. "[Nothing you do is] going to help at all if you're also anxious and distressed; it's just going to fuel the other person's anxiety," explains Neda Gould, PhD, a clinical psychologist, director of the Mindfulness Program at the Johns Hopkins University School of Medicine.